lairdrt/flaskapp/README.md

 `$ cd ~/flaskapp`

-Verify that your email address and username are correct in the .gitconfig file:
+Verify that your email address and username are correct in the .gitconfig file.

 `$ git config --global user.name "FIRST_NAME LAST_NAME"`